ahayman/NYTViewer-android/README.md

 #### Dependency Injection

 Hilt is used for dependency injection.
 All Repositories, Services, and View Models should rely on Hilt to inject the necessary dependencies.
 Again, those dependencies should be defined by _interfaces_.

+### App Functionality

+At present, the app has only two screens.

+#### Article List Screen

+This is the "home" screen, and displays a list of articles.
+By default, it will show Popular View Articles.
+A slide-over navigation menu will allow the user to select from other Popular articles, or they can select from a list sections downloaded from the api.
+Tapping on a menu item will load in the new articles.

+A theme switcher is located on the top right.
+It will toggle the UI between light and dark themes.
+By default, the theme will use a theme appropriate to the phone's dark/light mode.

+When the user taps on an article, they're brought to a detail view.

+#### Article Detail Screen

+The detail screen will allow the user to see additional data for the article they selected.
+This mostly includes an abstract of the article.
+The article itself is not shown due to limitations in the API (NY Times wants you to pay for that privilege).
+So instead, a "Read more..." button is provided that will take the sure to the article in a browser.